dudleyjn/bpnet-lite/README.md

 You can install bpnet-lite with `pip install bpnet-lite`.

-install on mctp cluster working with python 3 and mamba install pybigwig
+install on mctp cluster working with python 3.10 and mamba install pybigwig separtely then pip install the above

 ## BPNet